cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 speaking, TracingPolicies define _what_ situations Tetragon should react to and _how_.
 The _what_ can be, for example, specific system calls with specific argument values.
 The _how_ defines what action the Tetragon agent should perform when the specified situation occurs.
-The most common action is generating an event, but there are others (e.g., returning an error without executing a function, or killing the corresponding process).
+The most common action is generating an event, but there are others (e.g., returning an error without executing the function, or killing the corresponding process).

 Here we discuss how to  apply tracing policies only on a subset of pods running on the system via